 Improving safety for all transportation system users is a fundamental goal of the CCRPC.
-Through VTrans programs such as the Highway Safety Improvement Program (HSIP), Systemic Local Road Safety (SLRS), and Road Safety Audits (RSA), the CCRPC is assisting member municipalities in an effort to improve safety for High Crash Locations (HCLs), and exploring systemic approaches to reduce hazards.
+Through VTrans programs such as the Highway Safety Improvement Program (HSIP), Systemic Local Road Safety (SLRS), and Road Safety Audits (RSA), the CCRPC is assisting member municipalities to improve safety for High Crash Locations (HCLs), and exploring systemic approaches to reduce hazards.